omoinjm/aws-restart-portfolio/Projects/Static Website/README.md

-Below is the same content rewritten to meet **academic standards**: formal tone, clear structure, consistent terminology, objective language, and corrected spelling/grammar.
-The technical meaning and scope are unchanged.

----
+# Cafena Café Website Redesign and AWS Deployment Demonstration

 [View Instructions](./task.md)

 [View Project Code](https://github.com/omoinjm/local-coffee-shop)

-# Cafena Café Website Redesign and AWS Deployment Demonstration
+---

 ## Abstract

 This project presents the redesign of the Cafena Café website alongside the migration of its hosting infrastructure from a local cloud provider to Amazon Web Services (AWS).
-The objective is to improve performance, availability, scalability, and cost efficiency by adopting a cloud-native, serverless architecture.
-The solution utilises AWS S3 for static website hosting, CloudFront for content delivery, Route 53 for domain management, IAM for access control, and CloudWatch for basic monitoring.
-The project evaluates technical and financial implications and demonstrates the suitability of AWS for small-to-medium business web workloads.
+The objective is to improve performance, availability, scalability, and cost efficiency through the adoption of a cloud-native, serverless architecture.
+The solution utilises Amazon S3 for static website hosting, CloudFront for content delivery, Route 53 for domain management, IAM for access control, and CloudWatch for basic monitoring.
+The project evaluates both technical and financial considerations and demonstrates that AWS provides a viable and economical hosting platform for static web workloads within small-to-medium business contexts.

 ---

 ## 1. Introduction

+Cafena Café is a locally established business operating within the food and hospitality sector.
+The business context used in this project is representative of a typical small-to-medium enterprise (SME) seeking to improve its digital presence through modern web infrastructure.

-Cafena Café is a locally established business that has expanded into a regional operation through continuous innovation and service improvement.
-As the business grew, limitations in the existing website infrastructure became more apparent, particularly in terms of scalability, reliability, and operational cost.
+As the business expanded, limitations in the existing website hosting environment became increasingly apparent, particularly in relation to scalability, reliability, and operational cost.
+These constraints highlighted the need for a more flexible and resilient hosting solution.

 This project aims to redesign the Cafena Café website and modernise its hosting infrastructure using AWS services.
-The focus is on providing a reliable, scalable, and cost-effective solution that supports current needs while remaining adaptable to future digital expansion.
+The focus is on delivering a reliable, scalable, and cost-effective solution that supports current operational needs while remaining adaptable to future digital expansion.

 ---